ErpNetDocs/dev/topics/application-server-endpoints.md

 These endpoints are exposed directly under the instance root and are designed for discovery, monitoring, and administrative purposes.

-They operate independently of the hosted sites such as @@name Identity Server, Web Client, Client Center, Domain API, Table API.
+They operate independently of the hosted sites such as @@name Identity, Web Client, Client Center, Domain API, Table API.

 The base URL of an instance looks like this: